ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 - `0x10`: Invalid action code provided
 - `0x11`: Invalid attribute number provided
+- `0x12`: Asked to write a read-only attribute
 - `0x20`: Caller process is not the [`sys::process`](../services/system/process.md) service
 - `0x21`: This system service is not allowed to access or edit this attribute
 - `0x22`: Provided index is out-of-bounds